Search Ask the Dietitian

 Consider soy foods, especially soy milk and tofu.
 They contain phytoestrogens which seem to help some breast cancers.
 First ask your doctor whether your cancer was estrogen driven though as soy may be not recommended.
 You don't need a lot per day; 4 ounces of soy milk or tofu seem to do the trick.
 Check out the vegetarian dietitians website.

-Otherwise, a healthy eating plan using low fat foods from the Food Guide Pyramid, less than 30% of your calories from fat, 30 minutes of daily exercise and a positive attitude should keep you on the right track.
+Otherwise, a healthy eating plan using low fat foods from the My Plate, less than 30% of your calories from fat, 30 minutes of daily exercise and a positive attitude should keep you on the right track.

 My father has pancreatic cancer and someone sent me an e-mail saying that vitamin B17 is the cure for cancer, but that the FDA has banned this.
 Do you know anything about this?
 Would you please help me?